vicjulrin/Matching_Counterfactual_Forest/README.md

 Indigenous Lands and Non-Timber Forest Products Concessions, preventing forest loss in the Peruvian Amazon from 2000 to 2021.
-It uses a robust before-after control intervention design with statistical matching to account for the non-random distribution of deforestation pressure and governance types.
+It uses a robust before-after control intervention design with statistical matching to account for the non-random distribution of deforestation pressure and of the different governance mechanisms.

 The input of the script is a data table where the rows represent pixels and the columns represent covariates.
 You must include a column that